Aliases for CASR Gene

 Previous GeneCards Identifiers for CASR Gene

-The protein encoded by this gene is a G protein-coupled receptor that is expressed in the parathyroid hormone (PTH)-producing chief cells of the parathyroid gland, and the cells lining the kidney tubule.
-It senses small changes in circulating calcium concentration and couples this information to intracellular signaling pathways that modify PTH secretion or renal cation handling, thus this protein plays an essential role in maintaining mineral ion homeostasis.
-Mutations in this gene cause familial hypocalciuric hypercalcemia, familial, isolated hypoparathyroidism, and neonatal severe primary hyperparathyroidism. [provided by RefSeq, Jul 2008]
+The protein encoded by this gene is a plasma membrane G protein-coupled receptor that senses small changes in circulating calcium concentration.
+The encoded protein couples this information to intracellular signaling pathways that modify parathyroid hormone secretion or renal cation handling, and thus this protein plays an essential role in maintaining mineral ion homeostasis.
+Mutations in this gene are a cause of familial hypocalciuric hypercalcemia, neonatal severe hyperparathyroidism, and autosomal dominant hypocalcemia. [provided by RefSeq, Aug 2017]

 GeneCards Summary for CASR Gene

 CASR (Calcium Sensing Receptor) is a Protein Coding gene.
 Diseases associated with CASR include Hypocalcemia, Autosomal Dominant and Hyperparathyroidism, Neonatal.
-Among its related pathways are Proton Pump Inhibitor Pathway, Pharmacodynamics and RET signaling.
+Among its related pathways are E-cadherin signaling in keratinocytes and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and protein kinase binding.
-An important paralog of this gene is GPRC6A.

 UniProtKB/Swiss-Prot for CASR Gene